bsundman/Irradiance/README.md

 February 24, 2015
 ----------------------
-Made Irradiance-Grey the default Irradiance and deleted the others.
-Updated to newer window controls and updated for Metacity.
+Made Irradiance-Grey the default and deleted the other.
+No longer updating Irradiance-X and will eventually drop it.
+Updated to newer window controls and Metacity.

 October 28, 2014
 ----------------------